A Logic for Dually Hemimorphic Semi-Heyting Algebras and its Axiomatic Extensions: Logics in corresponding to subvarieties of generated by finitely many finite algebras

-It was shown in \cite{{sankappanavar2008semi}} that there are, up to isomorphism, ten $3$-element semi-Heyting algebras, as defined in figure $3$.
+It was shown in \cite{{sankappanavar2008semi}} that there are, up to isomorphism, ten $3$-element semi-Heyting algebras whose $\to$ operations are defined in figure $2$ below, where $0 < a < 1$.

-It is clear that there are exactly two expansions on each of the above 10 semi-Heyting algebras by a unary operation $'$ that give rise to twenty $\mathbb{DHMSH}$-algebras.
-Ten of these, that correspond to $a'=a$ for $a \neq 0,1$ are in $\mathbb{DMSH}$, will be considered now, and the other ten, that correspond to $a'=a$ for $a \neq 0,1$ are in $\mathbb{DPCSH}$, will be considered later.
+Since $0'=1$ and $1'=0$, it is easy to see that there are exactly two expansions on each of the above 10 semi-Heyting algebras by a unary operation $'$ so that the expansions are $\mathbb{DQDSH}$-algebras.
+Ten of these that correspond to $a'=a$ are clearly in $\mathbb{DMSH}$.
+The other ten, that correspond to $a'=1$ are in $\mathbb{DPCSH}$.